Apartments For Rent in Everett, WA

 Rent in Everett, WA varies by number of bedrooms and home type.
 Use these charts to quickly see how rent changes.

-Average rent increased in May 2026 compared to the previous month.
+Average rent stayed about the same in Jun 2026 compared to the previous month.
 Rent previously peaked in Aug 2025.

 | Month | Average rent |